Locomotion is the ability to move from one place to another. In humans, walking upright, or bipedally, is the most

 Clinical Relevance: Characteristic Gaits

 During the leg lift and swing phases of walking, the body weight is placed on one limb.
 The key abductor muscles (the gluteus medius and gluteus minimus) contract to stop the pelvis dropping towards the raised leg, as gravity would otherwise dictate.

 A patient with malfunctioning hip abductors will present with a positive Trendelenburg sign: their pelvis drops towards the side of the raised limb.
 The positive sign signifies that the abductor muscles on the standing limb are weakened or paralysed.
 For example, if the left leg was raised, and pelvic drop was observed on that side, the abductor muscles on the right leg are the cause.
-The injury can either be neurogenic (in which the superior gluteal nerve is damaged) or myogenic (in which the muscle fibers are stretched or weakened but the nerve remains functional).
+The injury can either be neurogenic (in which the superior gluteal nerve is damaged) or myogenic (in which the muscle fibres are stretched or weakened but the nerve remains functional).
 A myogenic cause can be addressed with muscle strengthening exercises and physical therapy; a neurogenic cause is more difficult and sometimes impossible to treat.

 During walking, a weakness in the abductor muscles gives rise to a characteristic gait.
 As the pelvis drops on one side, the trunk lurches to the opposite side, in an effort to maintain balance.

 During the next step, the trunk is whipped back over the pelvis towards centre.
 Often the momentum of this is too much for the abdominals, causing the trunk to overcompensate and fall slightly past centre to the opposite side.
 This highly recognisable lurching walk is called the Trendelenburg gait.